Zodiac

 • It should have a section (near the top) where we'll put some new content, namely

-1. A place (like a span) to put the current date
+1. A place (like an output) to put the date that you are inserting onto the page

-2. A place (like a span) to put someone's astrological sign
+2. A place (like an ouput) to put someone's astrological sign

 3. A place (an img) to show their astrological sign